SB 10.87.03 Unveiled by HH Bhakti Anugraha Janardan Swami: Paramparā and Inner Freedom

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What does the post say about relinquishing upādhis?
+What does the article say about upādhis?